joyzoursky/docker-python-chromedriver/README.md

 This will create a container from the image.
 Then you could starting running the commands in the container as in your working directory.
 The followings are some examples to run a selenium test.

-## Examples to run selenium test in the container:
+## Examples to run selenium test in the container

 You can download a selenium test example from [here](https://github.com/joyzoursky/docker-python-chromedriver/blob/master/test_script.py) to quick start.